rayacevedo45/AccessFoodNYC/Retro0.md

 **Team Member Analysis**:
 If you did not meet your goals, how will this affect the progression of the product?
 What will you do differently to meet your goals this week?
+Not meeting weekly goals adds to the next weeks workload and puts us behind schedule, limiting the amount of bonuses features we can add on

   *  Ray
     * Goals/Responsibilities Last Week: